-This is likely to be a time of considerable lifestyle and financial change, which means there’ll be a number of things you’ll want to think about and probably talk about with others before making any decisions.
+This is often a time of considerable lifestyle and financial change, and there will likely be things you’ll want to think about and discuss with others before making decisions.

-Getting the right advice can be an invaluable part of planning your financial future and an option that many people consider – particularly in the lead up to retirement.
+Getting the right advice for your circumstances can be an invaluable part of planning your financial future.
+It's an option that many people consider, particularly in the lead up to retirement.

-There are many things to consider – both inside and outside of super – that a licensed adviser can help you with, including savings and budgeting, property, taxation planning, estate planning, aged care, government entitlements and retirement income.
+There are many aspects – both inside and outside of super – that an authorised adviser can help you with, including savings and budgeting, property, taxation planning, estate planning, aged care, government entitlements and retirement income.

 Find out more details about seeing a financial adviser.

-As a member, it is now even easier for you to seek financial advice, with the option to have the fees you agree with any licensed financial adviser of your choice for advice about your account in our fund account deducted from your account balance.
-This can be a tax-effective way to pay for financial advice, as fees are paid from your super account rather than your take-home pay.
+As a member, it's even easier for you to seek financial advice, with the option to have the fees you agree with an authorised financial adviser of your choice for advice about your account in our fund deducted from your account balance.
+This may be a tax-effective way to pay for financial advice, as fees are paid from your super account rather than your take-home pay.

 Download the form for more information.